About Perpich Center for Arts Education

 Perpich Center for Arts Education was born as the Minnesota Center for Arts Education in 1985, created by the state legislature at the urging of then Gov. Rudy Perpich.
 It was renamed in his honor after his death in 1995.
 Minnesota is one of only a handful of states in the nation with a dedicated state agency supporting arts education.

-Our mission is to provide all Minnesota students the opportunity to develop and integrate their artistic and academic abilities to their highest potential.
+Our mission is to provide all Minnesota students the opportunity to develop, enhance, and integrate their artistic and academic abilities to their highest potential.
 We do this by teaching in and through the arts.

 We teach in our two-year arts high school.
-We also teach through our outreach and professional development activities.
+We also teach through our professional development and resource programs.
 We support teaching art and arts integration through the extensive arts education material in our library.

 The center has helped to shape the Minnesota Academic Standards in the Arts K-12, collaborated with the Board of Teaching to develop teaching licenses in the arts areas and provided professional development for teachers around the state so they are able to teach the standards, assess student learning and incorporate community resources into the schools.
 As a state agency, we work collaboratively with state government, school districts and arts organizations throughout Minnesota and with communities and businesses interested in promoting arts education.